 The reproductive cycle of ovoviviparous snakes starts in much the same way as oviparous snakes.
 The ova are fertilized and begin to develop inside the oviduct.
 They grow a protective shell, and a yolk from which the babies absorb nutrients.

 However, the mother does not lay the eggs outside of her body for the babies to finish developing.
-She keeps them inside her until the babies are fully developed and ready to enter the world.
+She keeps them inside her until the babies are fully developed.
 The young snakes hatch out of their eggs while still inside their mother, and she then gives birth to them.

-In ovoviviparous snakes, the babies do not receive nutrients directly from their mother through a placenta.
+In ovoviviparous snakes, the babies do not receive nutrients directly from their mother via the placenta.
 The mother uses her body as a safe place for the babies to develop.

 Consequently, ovoviviparous snakes are gravid for much longer than oviparous snakes.
 Some species can remain pregnant for up to five months before the babies hatch.

-“Viviparous” means live-bearing, and it is the way in which most mammals produce young, including humans.
-A small number of snake species are viviparous, which is highly unusual for reptiles.
+“Viviparous” means live-bearing.
+A small number of snake species are viviparous, which is very unusual for reptiles.

 During development, the babies receive nutrients from the placenta, the same way that mammalian babies do.
 In some viviparous snakes, a yolk sac is also present alongside the placenta.